Honda Element Insurance Rates

 Rates are averaged for all Honda Element models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Cheap Honda Element Insurance
+How to Shop for the Right Honda Element Insurance

-The items below are a quick review of the coverage data touched on in the above illustrations.
+The list below is a quick rundown of the data raised in the charts and tables above.

-- You may be able to save up to $110 per year simply by shopping early and online
+- Drivers can save up to $110 per year simply by quoting online in advance

-- Increasing policy deductibles could save as much as $250 each year
+- Increasing comprehensive and collision deductibles could save as much as $250 each year

 Shopping for Honda Element insurance rates is one of the best ways to reduce rates.
 It will also help you discover how much does a new Honda Element cost in comparison to an older model, such as a 2010 model.